AndrewJBateman/angular-tutorial-app/README.md

     return this.serverStatus === 'online' ? 'green' : 'red';
   }
 }
 ```

 ## :cool: Features

 * Server names can be added via a form-control input field.
 * The background color of each server in the list changes depending on the online status of the server.
-* Updated to latest Angular v11 with dependencies updated & 0 vulnerabilities.

 ## :clipboard: Status & To-Do List